hpcleuven/VscDocumentation/source/jobs/job_advanced.rst

     sinfo -N -l

 will return a more node-oriented output.
-You'll see node groups, the partition they belong to, and the amount of CPUs, memory (in MB), and temporary disk space available on that node group.
-On Vaughan the output is rather boring as all nodes are identical.
+You'll see node groups, the partition they belong to, and the amount of cores, memory (in MB), and temporary disk space available on that node group.

 By specifying additional command line arguments it is possible to further customize the output format.
 See the `sinfo manual page <https://slurm.schedmd.com/sinfo.html>`_.